jose-Abel/forkify/README.md

 - 👤GitHub: [Jose Abel Ramirez](https://github.com/jose-Abel)

 ## Getting Started
-You can clone this code anytime and load the HTML on your browser.
-Since it was build with vanilla JavaScript it doesn't need any other package.
+You can clone this code anytime and load the HTML file on your browser.
+Since it was build with vanilla JavaScript and the bundle was already built, it doesn't need any other package, the index.html file is located in the dist folder.

 ## Live version